uclahs-cds/pipeline-align-DNA/README.md

 In the sampe step of the pipeline utilizes Samtool’sview command to convert the aligned SAM files into the compressed BAM format, (see Tools and Infrastructure Section for details).
 The Samtools view command utilizes the -s option for increasing the speed by removing duplicates and outputs the reads as they are ordered in the file.
 Additionally, the -b option ensures the output is in BAM format and the -@ option is utilized to increase the number of threads.
 For more details regarding the specific command that was run please refer to the Source Code section.

-### 2. Sort BAM Files in Coordinate Order
+### 2. Sort BAM Files in Coordinate or Queryname Order

-The next step of the pipeline utilizes Picard Tool’s SortSam command to sort the aligned BAM files in coordinate order that is needed for downstream tools, (see Tools and Infrastructure Section for details).
+The next step of the pipeline utilizes Picard Tool’s SortSam command to sort the aligned BAM files in coordinate order or queryname order that is needed for downstream tools, (see Tools and Infrastructure Section for details).
 The SortSam command utilizes the VALIDATION_STRINGENCY=LENIENT option to indicate how errors should be handled and keep the process running if possible.
-Additionally, the SORT_ORDER option is utilized to ensure the file is sorted in coordinate order, opposed to being sorted by read group name.
+Additionally, the SORT_ORDER option is utilized to ensure the file is sorted in coordinate order or queryname order depending on the downstream Mark Duplicates tool, since Picard and Spark have different sort-order requirements.
 For more details regarding the specific command that was run please refer to the Source Code section.

+The pipeline may be configured to stop after this step using the mark_duplicates parameter in the config file.
+In this case the file is sorted in coordinate order and the SortSam command utilizes the CREATE_INDEX option to index the sorted BAM file.

 ## 3. Mark Duplicates in BAM Files